cse23r01a05cq/Amazon-project/README.md

 - Arrays and Objects
 - Modular JavaScript
 - Project Organization
-- Git and GitHub Workflow
+- Version Control with Git and GitHub

 ---